The Eventful History Of Craps

 Ancient Dice Games: Humanity’s First Gamble

 Dice are among the oldest gambling tools ever discovered.
 Archaeologists have found carved bone dice dating back to Mesopotamia around 3000 BC and ivory dice in the tombs of Egyptian pharaohs.
-Rolling dice was away to tempt fate, a mix of luck, superstition, and ritual.
+Rolling dice was a way to tempt fate, a mix of luck, superstition, and ritual.

 These early dice games set the foundation for what would eventually become craps.
 While rules varied, the essential thrill was the same: the suspense of the toss, the cheer of a lucky win, and the belief that destiny could be decided with a roll of the bones.